 Available to buy now, here is everything you need to know about the new Sonos portable speaker, including price, sound quality and how it compares to other Sonos models.

-Sonos Roam launches today
+Sonos Roam release date

 How much does the Sonos Roam cost?